Skip to main content

 The results were telling.
 While their testosterone levels increased significantly, their estradiol levels decreased.
 The primary outcome measured was the change in bone mineral density.
 The men taking anastrozole experienced a statistically significant decrease in posterior-anterior spine BMD compared to the men who received a placebo.
 This finding directly demonstrates that even in the presence of newly elevated testosterone levels, the reduction in estradiol initiated by anastrozole can accelerate bone loss.

 This evidence is further supported by data from studies on postmenopausal women, where anastrozole is used as a treatment for breast cancer.
 In this context, its powerful estrogen-lowering effect is the therapeutic goal.
-These studies consistently show a significant acceleration of and an increased risk of fractures.
+These studies consistently show a significant acceleration of bone loss and an increased risk of fractures.

 While the hormonal context is different, the mechanism of action on bone is the same.
 It is the profound reduction in circulating estrogen that drives the decrease in BMD.
 For men on TRT, this underscores the importance of careful monitoring.
 Blood tests for estradiol levels are essential, as is periodic assessment of bone density through methods like DXA scans, especially for those on long-term protocols.